bonsi/laravel-tracetag/README.md

 			Bonsi\TraceTag\TraceTagServiceProvider::class,
 			...

-* Some of the generators require an extra composer package
+* Some of the generators require an additional composer package
   * RandomInt: _no extra package required_
-  * Uuid4:

-		composer require ramsey/uuid@~3.0
+  * Uuid4: ~~ramsey/uuid@~3.0~~ This dependency is now defined as required.
+Although it's only required if one were to use the Uuid4Generator, adding the dependency as an "optional" dependency in for example composer's "suggests" list doesn't feel right.
+The way to go here would be to extract the generators in this package to their own composer package so that the dependencies per generator could be specified in their own composer.json.
+But, since the generators are barely 10 lines of code, this would be an overkill at the moment in my opinion.

 * Publish the configuration file